 An incorrect bite might be responsible for your TMJ pain.
 Contact us today to discuss a solution.

 Oral splints, or orthotics, are one of our most common methods in treating jaw pain.
 These splints help hold your jaw in place to allow it to heal.
 Day use splints are usually fabricated to be worn on the bottom teeth to make it more comfortable, less noticeable and easier to speak with it in.
-We generally prescribe a separate splint for night time use which is worn on the upper teeth.
-In addition to use of the splints, other therapies for jaw pain treatment may include:
+We generally prescribe a separate splint for night time use, which is worn on the upper teeth.

-Prolo-therapy - These are given using strong sugar water into the tendon and ligaments in order to stimulate collagen repair.
-It is also used to stimulate the body’s healing processes to strengthen and repair injured and painful joints and connective tissue.
+Prolo-therapy - These injections, made of strong sugar water, are inserted into the tendon and ligaments to stimulate collagen repair.
+It can also stimulate the body’s healing processes to strengthen and repair injured, painful joints and connective tissue.

-Trigger Point Injections - This is done when a dentist injects pain medication or a numbing solution into tender facial muscles to relieve pain.
-It will also break the knots up and increase blood supply to the dysfunctional area.
-While the pain medicine is working it is suggested that the person stretched the jaw and facial muscles with some simple exercises.
+Trigger Point Injections - Dr. Postol can inject pain medication or a numbing solution into your tender facial muscles to relieve pain.
+It will increase blood flow to the area and also break up the knots.
+While the pain medicine is working we recommend that you gently stretch your jaw and facial muscles after your procedure for better results.

 Botox - Botox isn’t just for wrinkles!
-It’s one of the less invasive and less painful treatments in the use of botulinum toxin or BOTOX.
-Cosmetically, Botox works by relaxing the muscles that, when uncontrollable, can cause wrinkles.
+It’s one of the less invasive and painful treatments.
+Cosmetically, Botox works by relaxing the muscles that can cause wrinkles.
 Similarly, when injected into jaw muscles, they will relieve tightness, pain, and wear on the joint.

-Massage is one of the many techniques that can help address the cause of TMD.
-Whether the pain comes from arthritis, a jaw injury, or simply from repeatedly grinding or clenching your teeth, regular massage therapy can make a difference.
+Massage is one of the best techniques that can help address the cause of TMD and TMJ.
+Whether the pain comes from arthritis, a jaw injury, or from repeatedly grinding or clenching your teeth, regular massage therapy can make a difference.
 Teeth-clenching and grinding will lessen when the masseter muscles of the face are massaged.
 Dr. Postol and his team can perform the massage in our office, or we can recommend a reputable massage therapist in your area.

 Most heat therapy can relieve pain and improve the function of your jaw.
 Wrapping a hot water bottle in a warm, moist towel can be one way to apply this moist heat.
 Just be sure to keep it at a comfortable temperature.

 Transcutaneous electrical nerve stimulations (TENS) therapy uses low-level electrical currents to relax the jaw joint and facial muscles.
-For some people, this relieves pain.
+TENS can relieve TMD and TMJ pain for some people.
 This noninvasive treatment can be done at our office, or we can provide you with the technology to use at home.

 Iontophoresis is an electromedical method of delivering chemicals through the skin to a specific site.
-This electrochemical treatment avoids the potential negative effect of medicating a local problem systematically while allowing for a much more concentrated drug dosage to the medicinal site.
+This electrochemical treatment avoids the affecting the rest of your body during the treatment, while allowing for a much more concentrated drug dosage to the needed site.

-Muscle Relaxant - Muscles relaxants can help to relax tight jaw muscles.
+Muscle Relaxant - Muscle relaxants can help to relax tight jaw muscles.
 This can be especially useful for those who grind and clench their teeth.
 This medication requires a prescription.